lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 In this chapter, we will learn about a family of models where traits can affect diversification rates.
 I will also address some of the controversial aspects of these models and how we can improve these approaches in the future.

-Key Biological Questions

-1. How does the behavior of birth-death models change when there are some character states that are associated with different rates of speciation and/or extinction compared to others?

-2. How we detect character-dependent diversification using comparative data?
-When and why might character-dependent approaches lead us astray?

 ## Section 13.2: A State-Dependent Model of Diversification

 The models that we will consider in this chapter include both a model of trait evolution and an associated model of lineage diversification.
 In the simplest case, we can consider a model where the character has two states, 0 and 1.
 We need to model the transitions among these states, which we can do in an identical way to what we did in Chapter 7 using a continuous-time Markov model.
 We express this model using two rate parameters, a forward rate $q_{01}$ and a backwards rate $q_{10}$.